Scientists to trigger artificial earthquakes in Ticino

 Predicting earthquakes

-By taking measurements directly at the origin of an earthquake, the research team hopes to answer fundamental questions.
+By taking measurements directly at the origin of an earthquake, the researchers hope to answer some fundamental questions.
 In particular, they want to know what happens immediately before an earthquake and what puts an end to such an event.

-The researchers hope the data will make it possible to improve earthquake predictions, for which no reliable signal has yet been found, despite decades of research.
+The researchers hope the data will make it possible to improve earthquake predictions, for which no reliable method has been found, despite decades of research.

-“Since we don’t have time to wait for an earthquake to happen again in exactly the right place, we trigger it ourselves,” said Stefan Wiemer from ETH Zurich and the Swiss Seismological Service, at a presentation last September.
+“Since we don’t have time to wait for an earthquake to occur again in exactly the right place, we are triggering it ourselves,” said Stefan Wiemer from ETH Zurich and the Swiss Seismological Service, at a presentation last September.

-The project, called “Fault Activation and Earthquake Rupture” (FEAR), is receiving €14 million (CHF12.9 million) in funding from the European Research Council (ERC).
+The project, “Fault Activation and Earthquake Rupture” (FEAR), is the beneficiary of €14 million (CHF12.9 million) in funding from the European Research Council (ERC).

 Adapted from French by AI/dos